odogono/odogono.github.io/content/posts/messing-with-skia/index.md

 There is the seed of an actual game here, but that is something I am still pondering.
 The mechanic of placing tiles is quite nice by itself, as is being able to see a world or path gradually built up.
 I'd like to explore hexagonal tiles as well in this context.

+Oh, and the source code for the app is [here](https://github.com/odogono/skia-tile-test).